RiskiVR/JSB_HD_Music_Pack/README.md

 Check the list below to see which tracks were replaced & remastered!

 > [!NOTE]
-> Track selection preview audio is not affected
+> Track selection preview audio is not affected.

 ## List of Remastered audio files
 | Artist | Track | Remastered | Comments / Notes |